davidfoxcroft/lsj-book/README.md

-This is a fork and adaptation of the original book:
+This is an adaptation of the original book:

 DJ Navarro (2018). *Learning statistics with R: A tutorial for psychology students and other beginners.* (Version 0.6). [https://compcogscisydney.org/learning-statistics-with-r](http://compcogscisydney.org/learning-statistics-with-r)